HCB06/Driving-AI-development-with-genetic-algorithms-is-done-through-the-NEAT-algorithm./README.md

 An ANN model that learns through evolution using Neuroevolution of Augmenting Topologies, created solely with algorithms and mathematics.

 I can only share octave codes.
 You need to create the Unity environment yourself.
-The model is already trained.
 It starts with the 'start' function.

 For more information: https://www.youtube.com/watch?v=bymD0nXDd9A&t=1s&ab_channel=HasanCanBeydili